galakhov/tg-channelposts-aggregator/server/README.md

       - frontend
 ```

-Yes, you can add your own config file(s) and it'll be applied.
+Yes, you can add your own [config file for every virtual host](https://github.com/jwilder/nginx-proxy#per-virtual_host) and it'll be applied.
 Be aware that your local dev version will also work without any SSL configurations (e.g. letsencrypt) or any certifications [if you haven't exposed the port 443 yet](https://github.com/jwilder/nginx-proxy#how-ssl-support-works).

 If you have some kind of DNS service that must start before the `nginx-proxy`, put it into `depends_on` section.
 In my case the `backend` & `frontend` services with those configurations start first, then the nginx server starts to scan for the occupied ports (may be useful if you prefer the auto generated nginx config).